intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/Start Here/Standards & Conventions.md

 ## Abbreviations
-Field names may contain the following canonical abbreviations to shorten the number of bytes needed to transmit or store the field.
+Field names may include canonical abbreviations to shorten the name and therefore the number of bytes needed, especially as this is of concern in the bandwidth-constrained link from the edge devices to the cloud.

 An abbreviation may only be used as itself, or as a prefix or suffix of a field name.